MicrosoftDocs/powerbi-docs/powerbi-docs/service-collaborate-power-bi-workspace.md

     ![Conversations tab](media/service-collaborate-power-bi-workspace/power-bi-app-ellipsis.png)

-   The email and conversation site for your app's group workspace opens in Outlook for Office 365.
+   The email and conversation site for your group workspace opens in Outlook for Office 365.

    ![Calendar menu item](media/service-collaborate-power-bi-workspace/pbi_grps_o365convo.png)
 2. Read more about [group conversations in Outlook for Office 365](https://support.office.com/Article/Have-a-group-conversation-a0482e24-a769-4e39-a5ba-a7c56e828b22).